linuxnoobplayer/myinfo/README.md

 # Portfolio
 A dedicated website to introduce myself and tell about my hobbies.
-(Some hidden easter eggs are also available on the website,try you luck <3)
+(Some hidden easter eggs are also available on the website, try your luck <3)